Surface Similarity Parameter: A New Machine Learning Loss Metric for Oscillatory Spatio-Temporal Data: Methods

-where $F_{\mathbf{y}}$ denotes the fast Fourier transform (FFT) of the signal $\mathbf{y}(\mathbf{x}, t)$. $\mathbf{k}$ denotes the wave number vector $\mathbf{k}= $ for one-dimensional or $\mathbf{k}= ^\intercal$ for two-dimensional spatial inputs, respectively.
-The SSP is based on the Sobolev norm of the individual signals $||\mathbf{y}_i||^2=\int|F_{\mathbf{y}_i}(\mathbf{k})|^2d\mathbf{k}$ and their difference in space domain $||\mathbf{y}_1 - \mathbf{y}_2||^2=\int|F_{\mathbf{y}_1}(\mathbf{k}) - F_{\mathbf{y}_2}(\mathbf{k})|^2d\mathbf{k}$, where the definition of the Sobolev norm implies signed FFTs.
-By effectively measuring the similarity of two signals in Fourier space, the SSP inherently penalizes amplitude-, frequency- and phase errors at the same time and in a single quantity.
-If both signals are identical, the Sobolev norm of their difference is 0, such that $\mathrm{SSP}=0$ denotes perfect agreement among the signals.
-With increasing difference between $\mathbf{y}_1$ and $\mathbf{y}_2$, the SSP approaches 1.
-It is noteworthy that $\mathrm{SSP}=1$ (\cite{Perlin2014ARQ} refer to $\mathrm{SSP}=1$ as \textit{perfect disagreement}) is only achieved for two phase-inverted signals disregarding their respective amplitudes.
 The SSP is applied in the field of ocean engineering to quantify numeric ocean wave prediction \citep{Klein2019} and -reconstruction methods \citep{desmars_reconstruction_2021} as well as for ensuring consistent conditions in ship movement experiments \citep{van_essen_influence_2021}.
 Other applications include the quantification of denoised GPS signals \citep{sharie_determination_2020} and demodulated fringe pattern \citep{hernandez-lopez_parallel_2021}.
 Despite occasional usage in a variety of fields, no publication reports an in-depth analysis on why the SSP is preferred over established Euclidean distance metrics in those fields.
 Furthermore, and to the knowledge of the authors, the SSP has not been used as a loss metric for machine learning-related research yet.
 The following paragraphs will highlight conceptual differences of the SSP and Euclidean error metrics, and point out aspects that render the SSP a preferable loss function for machine learning purposes.